 Please feel free to call or email me if you have questions.

 What if my spouse or significant other doesn’t want to come to counseling?

 Although it might be preferred to have all parties involved, it's not always possible for a variety of reasons.
-Even when two people come in together with the intent on working through their shared issues, it's very common to devote individualized time on each person's specific goals.
+Even when two people come in together with the intent of working through their shared issues, it's very common to devote individualized time to each person's specific goals.

 Where do you conduct therapy?

 I primarily do face-to-face counseling at our Country Club Plaza location.
 I also have the capabilities to offer online counseling with a HIPAA compliant video platform that has shown to be very effective.

 What is the frequency of therapy?